Awake (TV series): Critical response

-On Rotten Tomatoes, season 1 holds an approval rating of 81% based on 31 reviews, with an average rating of 7.59/10.
+On Rotten Tomatoes, the series holds an approval rating of 81% based on 31 reviews, with an average rating of 7.6/10.
 The website's critical consensus reads: "Intelligent and thought-provoking, Awake tempts audiences with an original and complex concept that keeps them guessing."

 Awake drew strong reviews for its pilot.
-Rachel Ray of The Daily Telegraph called the premiere episode "impressive", while NPR Linda Holmes said that it laid the foundation for several emotional storylines, evaluating it among the strongest shows in recent memory.
+Rachel Ray of The Daily Telegraph called the premiere episode "impressive", while NPR's Linda Holmes said that it laid the foundation for several emotional storylines, evaluating it among the strongest shows in recent memory.
 James Poniewozik of Time noted that while its concept seemed melodramatic, the episode "focuses unflinchingly on the subject of loss, yet manages to be not a downer or painful to watch, but moving, absorbing and even hopeful."

 Isaacs' performance garnered praise throughout the run of the series.
 Curt Wagner of RedEye said: "his touching, solid work grounds everything.
 He shows viewers what lengths one man in pain might go to hold onto those he loves.
 And it's heartbreaking."
 Matt Fowler of IGN said Isaacs "delivers a graceful and subdued performance as a man who, on a daily basis, must taste both heaven and hell.
 A man full of guilt, but also gratitude."
 Some critics called for Isaacs to receive an Emmy Award.

 In contrast, some viewers were unimpressed with Awake.
 Writing for The Washington Post, Hank Stuever felt that despite high ambitions the pilot episode was slow and drowsy.
 Certain episodes were singled out for particularly poor quality: "Game Day" was called "childishly simple", "Ricky's Tacos" was criticized for too closely resembling Law & Order: Special Victims Unit, and "Nightswimming" was described as uneven and boring.

-U.S. television ratings
+US television ratings

 Awake had low viewership and ratings throughout its original run.
-The premiere episode started strong, becoming the most-viewed program in its time slot for NBC in almost two years,. but its second episode fell by two million viewers, and overall the show averaged 4.81 million viewers per episode, ranking 125th in viewership for the 2011–12 season.
+The premiere episode started strong, becoming the most-viewed program in its time slot for NBC in almost two years. but its second episode fell by two million viewers, and overall the show averaged 4.81 million viewers per episode, ranking 125th in viewership for the 2011–12 season.

 Awards and accolades

 In June 2011 Awake was honored, along with seven others, with the Critics' Choice Television Award for Most Exciting New Series, chosen by journalists who had seen the pilots.
 ET Online chose Isaacs as its first actor in their annual Emmy Preview, which predicts winners of particular Emmy Awards.
-ET Online reviewer Jarett Wieselman noted that Isaacs could snag an Outstanding Lead Actor in a Drama Series nomination; however, Isaacs was not on the list of nominees announced July 19, 2012.
+ET Online reviewer Jarett Wieselman noted that Isaacs could receive an Outstanding Lead Actor in a Drama Series nomination; however, Isaacs was not on the list of nominees announced July 19, 2012.